NordicSemiconductor/IOS-CoreBluetooth-Mock-Example/README.md

 ## Migration

-[Pull Request #1](https://github.com/NordicSemiconductor/IOS-CoreBluetooth-Mock-Example/pull/1) applies all necessary changes for the app to work no a Simulator.
+[Pull Request #1](https://github.com/NordicSemiconductor/IOS-CoreBluetooth-Mock-Example/pull/1) applies all necessary changes for the app to work on a Simulator.

 ## License